If you’ve played Counter-Strike, you’ve dabbled in Quake, or you’ve tried Apex Legends out for size, you should be at home with bunny hopping.

 Once you’ve got air-strafing down, you can start practicing your bunny hops.
 Bunny hopping is combining a left (A) air strafe with a right (D) air strafe in quick succession.

-You should also consider saying goodbye to your space bar and binding jump to your scroll wheel.
+When bunny hopping, you should consider saying goodbye to your space bar and binding jump to your scroll wheel.
 It’s much easier to sequence your bunny hops and time them correctly when you’re scrolling.
-Scrolling up and down are both acceptable, but down is generally the way to go.
+Scrolling up and down are both acceptable but down is generally the way to go.
+If you’re a Jett main, because of the nature of Glide, it’s best to stick with the space bar, though.

 What’s the point of bunny hopping in VALORANT?